erikLiu18/popmenu-interview-project/README.md

 # Popmenu Menu Project

-This is a menu of shakeshack.
+This is a menu of Shake Shack.

-To view my project, run npm start please.
+To view the project, run `npm start`.

+Run `npm run deploy` to re-deploy git page after changes.

 Referred https://github.com/gitname/react-gh-pages to publish react app as a git page.
-Run `npm run deploy`` to re-deploy git page after changes.